 In terms of advocacy, Nyadol has presented at various conferences and forums on issues impacting the settlement of African Australians in Victoria and Australia in general.
 She regularly appears on the media including recent appearances on ABC’s The Drum and as a panellist on the ABC’s Q&A. She is currently a board member of the Melbourne University Social Equity Institute.
 In both 2011 and 2014, Nyadol was nominated as one of the hundred most influential African Australians.

-With a line up of dynamic guest speakers, the evening will feature a special performance by 4-time ARIA award-winning and world leading Oud virtuoso and composer, Joseph Tawadros AM and live music by triple ARIA award-winning gypsy fusion group, Monsieur Camembert and the Mesopotamian Ensemble Duo and more!
+With a line up of dynamic guest speakers, the evening featured a special performance by 4-time ARIA award-winning and world leading Oud virtuoso and composer, Joseph Tawadros AM and live music by triple ARIA award-winning gypsy fusion group, Monsieur Camembert and the Mesopotamian Ensemble Duo and more!

-The money raised at the annual Refugee Ball helps fund some of the most vital and innovative projects that support people from refugee backgrounds in NSW.
-This year all funds raised will go towards the rights based global campaign: ‘Support Life After Torture’’.
+The money raised at the annual Refugee Ball helped fund some of the most vital and innovative projects that support people from refugee backgrounds in NSW.
+This year all funds raised went towards the rights based global campaign: ‘Support Life After Torture’’.

 The Support Life after Torture Campaign is an initiative of the International Rehabilitation Council for Torture Victims (IRCT).
 The IRCT is a global network of torture and trauma rehabilitation centres – more than 160 centres in over 70 countries – that has been fighting for a world without torture for over 30 years.